edhijlu/3gpp-mcp-server/docs/basics/installation-guide.md

 ### Add the 3GPP MCP Server

+**For Claude Desktop:**

 **Option A: Use Generated Configuration (Recommended)**

-If you used the setup script, it created a file called `claude_desktop_config_generated.json` with the correct paths for your system.
-Simply:
+If you used the setup script, it created a configuration file with the correct paths for your system.
+For Claude Desktop users:

 1. Copy the contents of `claude_desktop_config_generated.json`
 2. Paste into your Claude Desktop configuration file

+**For other MCP-compatible AI assistants:**
+1. Use the generated configuration as a reference
+2. Follow your AI assistant's specific MCP server setup instructions
+3. Adapt the configuration format as needed for your platform

 **Option B: Manual Configuration**